 Can we talk about this horrendous job market?

-Employment over 50 is a wild ride—but so is starting out as a recent college graduate.
+Employment in your 50s is a wild ride—but so is starting out as a recent college graduate.
 Sometimes, we're even competing for the same jobs.

-Everything is Liminal is a free weekly newsletter, but occasionally I’ll publish some personal content behind a paywall.
+Everything is Liminal is a free weekly newsletter, but on rare occasions I’ll publish personal content behind a paywall.
 Paid subscribers, read on for the remainder of this week’s newsletter, a drawing, and a roundup of links.
+And please remember that Substack allows only paid subscribers to comment on paywalled posts.
 Thank you for your readership.

 I once worked for a creative director whom I’ll refer to as Moira,1 a woman with a creative brilliance that burned a little too hot.
 She went out on a limb and gave me—a young, inexperienced designer—an opportunity that she probably had no business offering, given my lack of experience.